xcp-ng/xcp-ng-org/docs/project/contributing.md

 # Contributing

-How to contribute to XCP-ng.

-There are two ways of contributing:
+How to contribute to XCP-ng?
+There are many ways of contributing:
-* by giving some of your time to work on the project (support, documentation, development...)
+* by giving some of your time to work on the project.
+Code isn't the only way!
+Community support, documentation, testing…
-* with money, by subscribing to [Pro Support](https://xcp-ng.com/), which funds further developments.
+* with money, by subscribing to [Pro Support](https://vates.tech), which funds further developments.

-## Help others
+## 💁 Help others

 You don't have to be a programmer/IT-nerd to help at this project.
 Just ask or offer your help: